gilmrt/Domoticz-Botvac-Plugin/README.md

 git clone https://github.com/gilmrt/Domoticz-Botvac-Plugin.git
 ```

-**Only for Botvac D5 owners**: if you are using map, please add this step, if not go,to next step
+**Only for Botvac D5 owners**

+If you use persistent map for cleaning, please add this step so the cleaning will the map
+*(Map is not detected by the pybotvac before Botvac D7 version)*
 ```
 git checkout BotvacD5
 ```